Developing tools for the rapid screening of canola germplasm for quantitative resistance to blackleg disease

 Project Summary

-A growth chamber assay identified 47 lines with APR.
-A population that consisted of 36 of these lines were tested for their response to blackleg disease in a field trial conducted in Morden, MB.
-Presence of APR was confirmed under the field conditions, which indicates the validity of the growth-chamber-based assay.
+A growth chamber assay identified 47 lines with adult plant resistance.
+A population that consisted of 36 of these lines were tested for their response to blackleg disease in a field trial conducted in Morden, Manitoba.
+Presence of adult plant resistance was confirmed under the field conditions, which indicates the validity of the growth-chamber-based assay.

-This protocol for growth chamber and greenhouse-based QR assay can be used for high-throughput screening to identify canola varieties with quantitative resistance to blackleg disease.
+A protocol for growth chamber and greenhouse based adult plant resistance assay using single and mixed isolates applied at the seedling stage (as occurs under natural condition) was developed and can be used for high-throughput screening to identify canola varieties with quantitative resistance to blackleg disease.